drizopoulos/GLMMadaptive/README.md

 - Hurdle Poisson and negative binomial models using the `hurdle.poisson()` and `hurdle.negative.binomial()` family objects.

+- Zero-inflated binomial models using the `zi.binomial()` family objects.

 - Two-part/hurdle mixed models for semi-continuous normal data using the `hurdle.lognormal()` family object.